As part of our summer 2015 Household Survey, the Scottish Borders Community Planning Partnership asked for views about issues such as:

 The results of the Household Survey are available to view.

 A significant amount of work is already taking place or planned as part of our Corporate Transformation programme.
 The programme aims to ensure high quality services are provided by us while also meeting the significant financial challenges being faced:

-- A variety of waste and recycling facilities and services are being put in place including upgrades to Community Recycling Centres.
+- a variety of waste and recycling facilities and services are being put in place including upgrades to community recycling centres (CRC)

 Since the previous Scottish Borders Household Survey, carried out in 2013, satisfaction with Waste Services has fallen.
 We are currently reviewing the Waste and Recycling Service that is provided.
 A survey to collect information on how people use the service was conducted in April/May 2016.
 The information from this will be analysed and proposals developed for consultation later in the year.

-- A Community Recycling Centre Trade Waste Policy has been developed to provide local businesses with an alternative route for the recycling and disposal of their waste.
-This new service is expected to be in place by the end of the year.
+- a CRC Trade Waste Policy has been developed to provide local businesses with an alternative route for the recycling and disposal of their waste.
+This new service is expected to be in place by the end of the year

-- Hawick Community Recycling Centre re-opened to the public in April following an investment of over £300k to upgrade.
+- Hawick CRC reopened to the public in April following an investment of over £300k to upgrade

 Alcohol and Drugs Partnership